YaroslavSosoniuk/test-rentuu/README.md

 # test-rentuu
-to start build use 'npm run build' to start dev-server use 'npm run
+to start build use 'npm run build' to start dev-server use 'npm dev'
-'